Internships and insight experiences are a great way to gain experience and test-drive an industry or job to see if it's a good fit. Benefits include:

-- Make decisions about your future
+- Making decisions about your future

-How to find internship and insight courses
+How do I find an internship or insight experience?